rmrfslashbin/notes.improvisedscience.org/content/recipes/Moroccan_Chicken_Stew_with_Cous-Cous.md

+---
+title: Morrocan Chicken Stew with Cous-Cous
+tags:
+    - chicken
+    - apricot
+    - potato
+    - cous-cous
+categories:
+    - stew
+methods:
+    - stove-top
+themes:
+    - morrocan
+---

 This recipe is perfect for a cold winter night.
 The warm spices of south France and Spain combine to flavor this slow cooking dish.
-If you don't have any spices from a Provençal market, my [Moroccan Seasoning](Moroccan_Seasoning "wikilink") recipe is a very solid stand-in.
+If you don't have any spices from a Provençal market, my [Moroccan Seasoning]({{< ref "/recipes/moroccan_seasoning" >}}) recipe is a very solid stand-in.

 This recipe contains no definite quantities; use it as a basic map and